eslint/rfcs/designs/2025-define-plugin/README.md

 });
 ```

-A plugin that provides additional properties such as `languageOptions` would also define them in its `configs.recommended`:
+A plugin that provides additional properties such as `languageOptions` could define them in its `configs.recommended`:

 ```js
 definePlugin({